AlexsLemonade/refinebio-docs/docs/main_text.md

 More precisely, we support microarray platforms based on their GEO or ArrayExpress accessions.
 We currently support Affymetrix microarrays and Illumina BeadArrays, and we are continuing to evaluate and add support for more platforms.
 This <a href ="https://github.com/AlexsLemonade/refinebio/blob/dev/config/supported_microarray_platforms.csv" target = "blank">table </a> contains the microarray platforms that we support.
-We process a subset of platforms using the <a href = "http://brainarray.mbni.med.umich.edu/Brainarray/Database/CustomCDF/CDF_download.asp" target = "blank">BrainArray Custom CDFs</a>, which are denoted by a `y` in the `is_brainarray` column.
+We process a subset of Affymetrix platforms using the <a href = "http://brainarray.mbni.med.umich.edu/Brainarray/Database/CustomCDF/CDF_download.asp" target = "blank">BrainArray Custom CDFs</a>, which are denoted by a `y` in the `is_brainarray` column.
 We also support RNA-seq experiments performed on <a href ="https://github.com/AlexsLemonade/refinebio/blob/dev/config/supported_rnaseq_platforms.txt" target = "blank">these</a>  short-read platforms.
 For more information on how data are processed, see the [Processing Information](#processing-information) section of this document.
 If there is a platform that you would like to see processed, please <a href ="https://github.com/AlexsLemonade/refinebio/issues" target = "blank">file an issue on GitHub</a>.